 The typical root canal treatment sometimes gives an avenue for micro-organisms to thrive, which could cause further infection with time.

-Also, filling the canal could cause an inadequate supply of healthy and nutrient-rich blood which in turn prevents the immune system form fighting and doing away with the bacteria that remained after the root canal treatment.
+Also, filling the canal could cause an inadequate supply of healthy and nutrient-rich blood which in turn prevents the immune system form fighting and doing away with the bacteria that remained after the emergency root canal treatment.

 Interestingly, these microbes could become toxic when they get into circulation, predisposing you to conditions such as heart disease or arthritis just to mention a few.

 In other cases, the microbes combine with chemicals or heavy metals from dental works to form neurotoxins.
-Hence the need for alternatives to root canal treatment.
+Hence the need for alternatives to emergency root canal treatment.